GitHub MCP vs GitLab MCP: Which Source Control Server Should You Use?

 Author: Anthropic | Tools: 20 | Requires: GitHub personal access token

-GitHub MCP is the straightforward choice for GitHub users.
-Twenty tools cover the operations most developers actually need: creating and managing issues, opening and reviewing pull requests, searching repositories, reading file contents, managing branches, and triggering workflows.
+The straightforward choice for GitHub users.
+Twenty tools cover the operations most developers actually need: issues, PRs, repo search, file CRUD, branches, and workflows.
+Maintained alongside Claude, regularly updated, and efficient at ~10,300 tokens.

 {